 ENROLLMENT: Our school admits all children, regardless of race, color, nationality or religious background.
 By enrolling your child at A Child's Garden you are agreeing to adhere to the policies and practices that have been established in accordance with the Connecticut Department of Health Child Day Care Licensing and those that A Child's Garden have found appropriate.
 It is the parent/guardians responsibility to read the Parent Handbook and stay informed on the written policies as well as changes that you might receive.
 It is not possible to have all situations covered under a written policy and special situations will be decided by the administration.
-The Parent hand book can be found on the web site (www.achildsgarden.net) if you do not have your written copy available.
+The Parent hand book can be found on the web site (www.achildsgarden.net) if you do not have your written copy available: A non-refundable registration fee and a security deposit of one week's tuition is due at the time of enrollment.

-THE ENROLLMENT PROCESS: Parents are asked to set an appointment for a tour of the school.
+THE ENROLLMENT PROCESS: Tour, parents are asked to set an appointment for a tour of the school.
 We ask that you schedule a time for a tour with the office to assure that the director will be available to walk you through the school, explain the program, answer any questions you may have and introduce you to teachers.
 While you are welcome to bring your child you may find that you may want to come without children to allow yourself the time to ask questions and observe without distractions.

-CHILD VISIT, Children need to have an opportunity to visit the school prior to being dropped off on the first day.
+Child Visit, Children need to have an opportunity to visit the school prior to being dropped off on the first day.
 These visits need to be scheduled and are best done in the morning.
 You should bring your child into the classroom and help them get settled and then step out of the classroom to allow your child some time on their own.
 You want to try and make this visit as realistic as possible.
 Visits are to be kept to 1⁄2 to one hour at the maximum.
 We welcome drop in visits after the initial tour however, we cannot guarantee that the director will be available as there may be other tours or activities scheduled.